LordFetznschaedl/CS2Retake/README.md

 ---
 # special thanks:
-[splewis](https://github.com/splewis): This plugin is inspired by [his instant defuse plugin for CSGO](https://github.com/splewis/csgo-retakes)
+[splewis](https://github.com/splewis): This plugin is inspired by [his retake plugin for CSGO](https://github.com/splewis/csgo-retakes)

 Discord:
 - @gorwok for creating spawns on de_mirage